acasares/SlidifyGeom/index.Rmd

 ---
-title       : Geometric Shiny Application subtitle    : Maximum and minimum rectangles' areas keepping constant distances from an interior point to 3 vertices. author      : A.Casares M. job         : framework   : io2012       # {io2012, html5slides, shower, dzslides, ...}
+title       : Geometric Shiny Application subtitle    : Which are the shortest and largest possible areas of a rectangle, whose distances from 3 vertices to an interior point are given? author      : A.Casares M. job         : framework   : io2012       # {io2012, html5slides, shower, dzslides, ...}